KateMcGuane/static-website/README.md

 ###  Acknowledgments

-- A huge thank you to my mentor, Alex, who helped me resolve any major issues.
+- A huge thank you to my mentor, Alex, who helped me resolve any major issues on my 1st ed.
+- Thank you to my mentor Juliia.
-- My dear friend, Sarah, you are a wonderful teacher, and gave valauble insight.
+- My dear friend, Sarah, you are a wonderful teacher, gave valauble insight & resources.
 - My partner, Mikhail, for keeping me well fed and hydrated throughout this project.
 - To my tutor Laura, who provided a sense of calm when needed most.
-Your forewarnings were very useful, and acurate.
+Your guidance gave me the reassurance I needed.